 Meanwhile, Android phone owners have been enjoying some of the best third-party Android keyboard apps for quite some time.
-For years, Swype, SwiftKey, Fleksy, and more took over as the default keyboards in millions of Android smartphones while iPhone owners looked on enviously.
-But ever since June 2014, iPhone owners have been downloading alternative iOS keyboards like crazy.
+For years, Swype, SwiftKey, Fleksy, and more took over as the default keyboards in millions of Android smartphones, while iPhone owners looked on enviously.
+Ever since June 2014, iPhone owners have been downloading alternative iOS keyboards like crazy.
 Here are our picks for the best keyboards for the iPhone.

 Phraseboard aims to take the pain out of the tedious job of typing the same responses over and over by allowing you to save them, so you can just select one of your prewritten answers to reply rapidly.
 You can create your own customized phrases and sort them by category.
 You can even quickly access the Phraseboard widget to create new phrases no matter what you’re doing with your iPhone.
 Don’t worry about having to re-install this keyboard because all your phrases sync with iCloud.